Introduction: PH DOSING PUMP

 Connect the hardware as shown in the schematic.

 The peristaltic pump has two power lines.
-The line that goes to the Arduino's 5V pin is for the circuitry attached to the pump while the external 12V supply is for the pump itself.
-The five pin headers are used to mount the data cables of the pumps to the breadboard after which jumper wires make the appropriate connections to the Arduino.
+The line that goes to the Arduino's 5V pin is for the circuitry attached to the pump while the external 12V supply is for the motor.
+The five-pin headers are used to mount the data cables of the pumps to the breadboard after which jumper wires make the appropriate connections to the Arduino.

 Step 3: LOAD PROGRAM ONTO ARDUINO